berezhinskiy/ecoflow_exporter/docker-compose/README.md

 ## Compose

 Exporter should run along with [Prometheus](http://prometheus.io) and [Grafana](https://grafana.com).
-If you want to recive notifications to [Telegram](https://telegram.org) is requred to startup [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) as well.
+If you want to recive notifications to [Telegram](https://telegram.org) it is requred to startup [Alertmanager](https://prometheus.io/docs/alerting/latest/alertmanager/) as well.

 Project structure: